 - Be classed by the University as an overseas fee payer for tuition fee purposes.

 - Be academically exceptional and able to provide evidence for this in the scholarship application statement.
-Candidates must also have, or be expecting to achieve, a first class overall grade (at least 70% in the UK system) in a bachelors degree or equivalent.
+Candidates should have, or be expecting to achieve, a first class overall grade (at least 70% in the UK system) in a bachelors degree or equivalent.

 - 3.5 out of 4.0 and above in the US GPA system.